LeetLLM

 • Cost and latency characteristics under different generation settings

-• Only then does it publish [email protected] and update the candidate alias.
+Only after both gates pass does CI publish [email protected] and update the candidate alias.

 The same pipeline supports shadow traffic for prompts.
 The gateway receives the live request, calls the production prompt version for the user, and in parallel (or on a sampled fraction) calls the candidate prompt version against the same model and features.
-The shadow responses are logged but never shown to users.
-After a few thousand shadow requests, the team compares judge scores, latency, and cost.
-Only then is the candidate promoted to a small sticky canary.
+Shadow responses are logged but never shown to users.
+After enough shadow requests for the predefined decision rule, the team compares judge scores, latency, and cost before deciding whether to start a small sticky canary.

 Automated rollback on evaluation regression

 The fastest way to lose user trust is to let a degraded version stay in production while engineers investigate.
-Once you have reliable online signals (from the observability system you built in the previous lesson), you can close the loop.
+Once you have reliable online signals from the observability work earlier in the course, you can close the loop.

 A production controller watches: